infumap/infumap/docs/deployment/raspberry-pi.md

 If this risk is unacceptable to you, your only option is to host Infumap on hardware that you control.
 A Raspberry Pi 5 connected to your home router is a good low-cost option for this purpose.
 Unfortunately, most Internet service providers (ISPs) dynamically issue WLAN IPs from a private subnet.
 Consequently, in order to access your Raspberry Pi device from the internet, you will need to securely route traffic via a public IP address that you control.

 There are any number of ways of setting this up.
-A Cloudflare Zero Trust Tunnel is one easy option, though you need to consider the potential security implications of running their daemon `cloudflared`.
-This document walks through how to use a wireguard VPN between a low cost VPS and your Raspberry Pi and tunnel https traffic through the public IP of the VPS.
+A Cloudflare Zero Trust Tunnel is one easy option, though you need to consider the security implications of running their daemon `cloudflared`.
+Another option is to set up a wireguard VPN between a low cost VPS and your Raspberry Pi and tunnel https traffic through the public IP of the VPS.
+This document walks through this approach.

-One downside of this approach is the VPS is hardly doing anything - so it's a waste of resources.
-But you can use the VPS for any other purposes as well.
-I personally use this VPS instance to host a number of proprietary data services which expose information via the infumap protocol.
+A downside is the VPS is hardly doing anything - so it's a waste of resources if this is the only thing you are using the VPS for.
+But you can use it for any other purposes as well.
+I personally use this VPS instance to host a number of proprietary data services (for unsensitive data) which expose information via the infumap protocol.
+I link to is data from my primary Infumap account.

 ### Initial Raspberry Pi Setup